bergesinstitute/graf-method/book-5-unit-4.md

 todavía está en uso: *hubiese cantado, hubieses cantado, hubiese cantado, hubiésemos cantado, (hubieseis cantado), hubiesen cantado.*

+> 💂 Like the imperfect subjunctive, the *pluscuamperfecto de subjuntivo* tense has an alternative form that is still in use: *hubiese cantado, hubieses cantado, hubiese cantado, hubiésemos cantado, (hubieseis cantado), hubiesen cantado.*

-# El verbo haber en todos los tiempos
+# El verbo haber en todos los tiempos (the verb haber in all tenses)

 (Excepto el condicional, que lo veremos más adelante.)

+💂 (Except for the conditional, which we will see later).

 ## Indicativo